camunda-community-hub/micronaut-camunda-platform-7/README.md

 </properties>
 ```

-If you use Maven, you have to remove this dependency in the pom.xml:
+You have to remove this dependency in the pom.xml:
 ```xml
 <dependency>
   <groupId>io.micronaut</groupId>